YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/blog/swiss_tribunal_federal_was_wrong/readme.md

  * My appeal sent to Federal Tribunal: [against_court_response_1 - public.pdf](./against_court_response_1%20-%20public.pdf)
  * Federal Tribunal's final decision: http://relevancy.bger.ch/php/aza/http/index.php?highlight_docid=aza%3A%2F%2F16-10-2024-2C_479-2024&lang=de&type=show_document

+# Untitiled

+I believe my case will not just become a shame of my university USI / Università della Svizzera italiana, it will also become a shame of Switzerland legal system and a shame of Switzerland education system.

 # Draft

 At the first glance, there are two problems.